Lattice + LoRa: messaging across kilometres.

 One more transport, same encryption.

-Every byte over LoRa is encrypted exactly the way every byte over Bluetooth is encrypted: ChaCha20-Poly1305, post-quantum hybrid handshake, sealed-sender padding.
-The dongle is just another bearer — the protocol doesn't care.
+Every byte over LoRa is encrypted exactly the way every byte over Bluetooth is: ChaCha20-Poly1305, post-quantum hybrid handshake, sealed-sender padding.
+To the protocol the dongle is just another bearer.
+It doesn't care which radio carried the packet.

 Bridges happen automatically.

-A device with both Bluetooth and LoRa active becomes a bridge: it forwards local packets out over LoRa, and incoming long-range traffic into the local mesh.
-There's nothing to configure.
-A "home base" phone with a LoRa dongle plugged in becomes a household gateway to the long-range network.
+A device with both Bluetooth and LoRa active becomes a bridge.
+It forwards local packets out over LoRa and pulls incoming long-range traffic into the local mesh.
+There's nothing to set up.
+Leave a "home base" phone with a LoRa dongle plugged in and the whole household has a gateway to the long-range network.

 The phone still works without it.

-Lattice runs fine without LoRa — the local mesh covers most everyday cases.
-The dongle is for the moments where local mesh isn't enough: a hike, an outage that's lasting, two villages that need to keep in touch.
+Lattice runs fine with no LoRa at all.
+The local mesh handles most everyday cases.
+The dongle is for the times when that isn't enough: a hike, an outage that's dragging on, two villages that need to keep in touch.

 Compatible devices.

-The Lattice driver targets any USB-C LoRa dongle that exposes a standard USB-CDC ACM serial endpoint and either an AT command-set or a documented serial protocol.
-We don't manufacture hardware — we list third-party devices that work, or that we have good reason to believe will work, with the planned lattice-transport-lora driver.
+The Lattice driver works with USB-C LoRa dongles that expose a standard USB-CDC ACM serial endpoint and either an AT command-set or a documented serial protocol.
+We don't make hardware.
+This is a list of third-party devices that work, or that we've good reason to think will work, with the built-in driver.

 USB-C dongles (Android, iPad)